KMITFOSS/openmrs-webgl-globe/README.md

-The **WebGL Globe** is an open platform for geographic data visualization created by the Google Data Arts Team.
-We encourage you to copy the code, add your own data, and create your own globes.
+The **OpenMRS WebGL Globe** is a fork from chromeexperiments to visualize openrms implementers data provided at openmrs atlas.

 Check out the examples at http://www.chromeexperiments.com/globe, and if you create a globe, please [share it with us](http://www.chromeexperiments.com/submit).
 We post our favorite globes publicly.